Golbstein/A-Star-Maze-Solver/README.md

 # A-Star-Maze-Solver

-solving mazes with A* and admissible and non-admissible heuristics
+### Solving mazes using A* algorithm with admissible and non-admissible heuristics

+# Examples: